DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 --------------------

-Flattens a :ref:`relationship <vector_relations>` for a vector layer, exporting a single layer containing one master feature per related feature.
+Flattens a :ref:`relationship <vector_relations>` for a vector layer, exporting a single layer containing one parent feature per related child feature.
 This master feature contains all the attributes for the related features.
 This allows to have the relation as a plain table that can be e.g. exported to CSV.

 .. figure:: img/flatten_relationship.png
   :align: center

-  Flatten relationship example: identify tool with relations and the attribute table with flattened relations
+  :width: 80%

+  A region with related children (left) flattened into duplicates with child feature attributes (right)

 Parameters
 ..........